Healthdirect Free Australian health advice you can count on.

 Restless legs syndrome can be caused by many different things, including:

-Sometimes no cause is found.
+Usually, no cause is found.

 How is restless legs syndrome diagnosed?

-If you experience these symptoms, see your doctor to confirm the diagnosis.
 There is no test for restless legs syndrome, but you may need a blood test to rule out other reasons for your symptoms.

-Your doctor may refer you to a specialist neurologist to try to find the cause and recommend a treatment.
+Your doctor may refer you to a specialist neurologist to try to find the cause and recommend treatment.

 How is restless legs syndrome treated?